dfelinto/blender-manual/manual/editors/properties_editor.rst

 .. _bpy.types.SpaceProperties.search_filter:

 Display Filter :kbd:`Ctrl-F`
-   Allows you to search for a property by a string, results will be highlighted with there corresponding panel also highlighted and expanded.
+   Allows you to search for a property by its name.
+   The results will be highlighted with there corresponding panel also highlighted and expanded.
    The search also works across multiple `Tabs`_; graying out tabs with no search results.
-   You can initiate a search using :kbd:`Ctrl-F` or clear a search with :kbd:`Alt-F`.
+   You can start a search using :kbd:`Ctrl-F` or clear a search with :kbd:`Alt-F`.
    This filter is useful if you do not remember where a property is within the Properties.

 Data Context